mbigatti/StatusApp/README.md

 ## Technologies
 Brief list of technologies and API used in the source code:

+- storyboard based project
+- xib for launch screen
+- automatic dynamic `UITableView` row height
-- empty state manager with custom `UITableViewDataSource` and `UITableViewCell`;
+- empty state manager with specific `UITableViewDataSource`
-- dynamic table view row height;
+- custom `UITableViewCell`
-- row deletion using `UITableViewDelegate`;
+- row deletion using `UITableViewDelegate`
-- custom components inspectable in Interface Builder;
+- custom components inspectable in Interface Builder
-- custom components with Core Graphics drawing;
+- custom component with Core Graphics drawing
-- Core Graphics gradients;
+- custom component with Core Graphics gradients
-- custom `UITextView` for data entry;
+- custom auto-growing `UITextView` for data entry
-- auto-growing `UITextView`;
-- Core Animation;
+- view background color fading with Core Animation
-- swift enum;
+- `NSKeyedArchiver` and `NSKeyedUnarchiver`
-- mix and match with Objective-C code;
+- mix and match with Objective-C code

 ### Contact
 [http://bigatti.it](http://bigatti.it)